Product Cost By Order Cycle

-Product Costing is the one of the core responsibility of the Controlling Department in any manufacturing concerns which varies from business to business depending on nature of its Product and Production.
+Product Costing is the one of the core responsibility of the Controlling Department for every manufacturing concern, which varies from business to business depending on nature of its Products and Production.
 Its supports the organization in making loads of strategic decision along with other functional areas.Gaining some expertise of SAP Product Costing over the past few years, this is my attempt to provide the overview of SAP product costing process.

 The Cost Object Controlling is tool provided by SAP CO module to cater Product costing activities in an organization.
 Under Cost Object Controlling lies the following costing objects,

 - Product Costing By Product Cost Collector

 The figure below illustrate the use of Product Costing objects in pertaining Production environment,

 In this blog I have tried to explain the process of Product Cost by Order with typical example of manufacturing Finished Material FG1 on two different Plants 1 & 2, the BOM (Bill of Material) and Routing required to manufactured one unit of FG1 is depicted in the figure below,